 - Promoters, scoring 9-10, are the ones loyal to the brand, definitely referring others in the future;

 - Passives, scoring 7-8, are satisfied but unenthusiastic customers, vulnerable to the competition’s offer;

 - Detractors, scoring 0-6, are the unhappy, unsatisfied customers, who can bring damage to the brand by negative word-of-mouth.

 Use this customer acquisition tool to map out the entire process of interacting with your customers successfully.
 Make sure you know them as well as you can, in order to communicate with them efficiently – via the right channels, using the right tactics.
-Make sure the entire conversion process is layed out properly, in order for you to make it as simple and smooth as possible.
+Make sure the entire conversion process is laid out properly, to make it as simple and smooth as possible.
 Finally, take care of what customer satisfaction entails, in order to assure positive word-of-mouth for your brand.
-Using this tool properly will benefit both you, and the customers.
+Using this tool properly will benefit both you and the customers.
 Implement it wisely.